Texas Sports Betting

 - While the state does have a blanket prohibition on gambling, it does not specifically mention online sports betting in Texas.
 Therefore, while we say that sports betting isn’t legal in Texas (because it isn’t), some sites argue that online sports betting isn’t illegal, either.

 - Legality is likely the least of the reasons that you should avoid playing on an offshore site.
 Such sites are based outside of the United States and do not have any reason to follow Texas or US law.
 They also don’t answer to lawsuits or other legal actions filed in Texas.
-That means if you end up in a dispute with one of these sites, you may not have any way to get relief.
+That means if you end up in a dispute with one of these sites, you may have little recourse for relief.